ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### COMMENT

 This statement is used to describe a JOB.
-If there is no description, NULL value is queried.
+If the description is not delineated, NULL values are queried.

 ### SYS_LIBRARIES\_

-SYS_LIBRARIES\_ describes external library objects.
+This is the meta table that contains information about external library objects.

 | Column name   | Type          | Description                                                  |
 | ------------- | ------------- | ------------------------------------------------------------ |